Travis Jankowski Player Props: Rangers vs. Red Sox

 Red Sox Pitching Rankings

-- In his last appearance on Thursday, the righty threw seven innings against the Miami Marlins, allowing one earned run while surrendering two hits.
+- In his most recent time out on Saturday, the righty threw 5 2/3 innings against the Toronto Blue Jays, giving up two earned runs while surrendering three hits.

-- In 13 games this season, the 24-year-old has amassed a 3.08 ERA and 8.3 strikeouts per nine innings, while allowing a batting average of .234 to opposing batters.
+- The 27-year-old has put up a 3.77 ERA and 8.6 strikeouts per nine innings across 16 games this season, while allowing a batting average of .228 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.